Gagik Tsarukyan: Education and career

 Tsarukyan graduated from the Armenian State Institute of Physical Culture in 1989.
 He was involved in sports, mainly boxing, wrestling and arm wrestling.
-Gagik Tsarukyan was a world champion in arm-wrestling, winning a world championship in 1996 and the European championship in 1998.
+He was a world champion in arm-wrestling, winning a world championship in 1996 and the European championship in 1998.

 Since 1989, Tsarukyan has been engaged in entrepreneurship.
 In 1997, he founded and presided Multi Group Concern group of companies which now includes more than 30 enterprises, such as Kotayk Brewery in Abovyan, Yerevan Chemical Pharmaceutical Company, "Mek" Network of Furniture Stores, Yerevan Ararat Brandy-Wine-Vodka Factory, Ararat Cement Factory, Aviaservice JSC, "Multi Stone" stone processing company, "Multi Rest House" Company, "Global Motors" CJSC, "Multi City House" Company, and other companies and organizations.
 Tsarukyan is accused of depriving ownership rights of foreign investors in Yerevan Ararat Brandy-Wine-Vodka Factory.

 Since 2003, Tsarukyan has been a RA National Assembly deputy.
 On 25 May 2003 he was elected as a deputy in the National Assembly of Armenia from District 42 after running unopposed, later becoming a member of the National Assembly's Standing Committee on Defence, National Security and Internal Affairs; he was not a member of a parliamentary faction during this term.
 In late 2005, he founded the Prosperous Armenia Party.
 During the first congress of Prosperous Armenia on 30 April 2004, Tsarukyan was elected as its president.
 During the fourth congress of the party, on 12 February 2009, Tsarukyan was re-elected as the party president.
 He was re-elected to the National Assembly in the May 2007 parliamentary election from District 28 as a Prosperous Armenia candidate.
 Following this election he became head of the Prosperous Armenia parliamentary faction and a member of the Committee on the Protection of Human Rights and Public Affairs in June 2007.

 Business interests

 Gagik Tsarukyan started his business activities in the 1980s.
 From 1990-1992, he was the executive director of "Armenia" company and in 1992, he was involved in animal husbandry activities, establishing a dairy production enterprise in Arinj village near Abovyan.
-In 1995, Gagik founded and presided over Multi Group Concern.
+In 1995, he founded and presided over Multi Group Concern.

 In 2002, the Yerevan Ararat Brandy-Wine-Vodka Factory was acquired by the Multi Group Concern, which invested around US$50 million-equivalent Armenian drams for the modernization and constructional works, in obtainment of new line of bottling and oak barrels.

 In 2003, Tsarukyan and Versand Hakobyan founded Air Armenia.